Comprehensive Maryland Group Health Insurance and Employee Benefits Program

 General Facts

-Insurance plans for two groups can never be the same due to differences in terms and conditions, as stipulated in the language of the policy.
+Insurance programs for two groups can never be the same due to differences in terms and conditions, as stipulated in the language of the policy.
 Employees have the option to opt out of the group plan, allowing flexibility in the process.
 The small group can be divided into tiers, giving employees the choice between basic and advanced add-ons.
 The premium payments are split evenly between the two parties.

 What Are the Different Types of Benefits Offered in Maryland?